Ethan-makes-music/Aim-Trainer/README.md

 Then when you open it press alt + L to open your game. or another way to open it is to just drag the lovetest file into love.exe

-if you couldent follow the instructtion heres the video on how to do it: Video not up yet
+if you couldent follow the instruction heres a good video on the topic https://www.youtube.com/watch?v=wttKHL90Ank

 # Thanks